anseki/skeleton-loader/README.md

 # skeleton-loader

 Loader module for [webpack](http://webpack.github.io/) to execute your custom procedure.
+It works as your custom loader.

 By default, skeleton-loader only outputs the input content, it's similar to [raw-loader](https://github.com/webpack/raw-loader).
 When you specify a function, skeleton-loader executes your function with the input content, and outputs its result.
 The function does something, it might edit the content, it might parse the content and indicate something in a console, it might do anything else.

+That is, you can specify a function in webpack configuration instead of writing new custom loader.

 skeleton-loader is useful when: